 When you click on the bet you want to make, it will automatically appear in the betslip which is usually on the right-hand side of the page.
 From there you can enter the stake and look at potential returns.
 You can also adjust your stake and add or remove bets from the betslip.

 You can bet on tennis in a wide range of ways.
-We’ve listed all the most common tennis bet types and what they mean here:
+We’ve listed all the most common tennis bet types and what they offer here:

 You pick the overall winner of a tournament, for example, the favourite to win Wimbledon, Novak Djokovic, at odds of 5.00.